 We also believe your well-being, wellness, harmony, and happiness are closer than you might think.
 You might be only one step away from complementing your everyday routine with premium, safe, and effective CBD products for living in your best health possible.

-And now that you know how much CBD oil to take, allow us to introduce some premium CBD products to you.
+And now that you know how not to overdose CBD oil to take, allow us to introduce some premium CBD products to you.
 Click here to check out our extensive CBD oil selection.

 Disclaimer: Any medical or legal advice statements made regarding cannabis plant (CBD) products have not been evaluated by the Food and Drug Administration.
 CBD products are not intended to diagnose, treat, cure or prevent any disease.